 Security needs met

-Acorda considered a number of popular file sync and share solutions but none could offer the control and security features that Syncplicity does.
+Acorda considered a number of popular file sync and share solutions but none could offer the control and security features that Syncplicity by Axway does.
 Today, Acorda meets its security needs with an on-premises deployment in its own data center.
 The data is encrypted, and IT team members can set their own policies and completely control access to it.
-Bauer says Syncplicity offers security controls that are “far more granular” than those offered by the competition, and a few features he can’t see doing without, like remote wipe.
+Bauer says Syncplicity by Axway offers security controls that are “far more granular” than those offered by the competition, and a few features he can’t see doing without, like remote wipe.

 “When an employee leaves the organization and we delete their account,” says Bauer, “all the data comes off of all their devices immediately.
 Being able to wipe data remotely is huge.”